Function Basis Encoding of Numerical Features in Factorization Machines: The basis function encoding approach

-\Answer{\elie{$\ell$ is used before being defined here.}}{We are consistent - it's always the number of basis functions}Spline functions \cite{schoenberg1946contributions} are piece-wise polynomial functions of degree $d$ with up to $d-1$ continuous derivatives defined on a set of consecutive sub-intervals of some interval $[a, b]$ defined a set of break-points $a = a_0 < a_1 < \dots < a_{\ell-d} = b$.
-The case of $d=3$ are known as \textit{cubic splines}.
-These functions and variants are extensively used in computer graphics and computer aided design to accurately represent shapes of arbitrary complexity, due to their well-known strong approximation power, and efficient computational algorithms \cite{debooralgo}.
-Here we concentrate on splines with uniformly spaced break points, and at this stage assume that the values of our numerical field lie in a compact interval.
-We discuss the more generic case in the following sub-section.

-It well-known that spline functions can be written as weighted sums of the celebrated B-Spline basis \cite[pp~87]{spline_guide}.
-For brevity, we will not elaborate their explicit formula in this paper, but instead illustrate the basis in Figure \ref{fig:bSpline_basis}, and point out that it's available in a variety of standard scientific computing packages e.g. the \texttt{scipy.interpolate.BSpline} class of the SciPy package \cite{scipy}.
+Spline functions \citep{schoenberg1946contributions} are piece-wise polynomial functions of degree $d$ with up to $d-1$ continuous derivatives defined on some interval $[a, b]$.
+The interval is divided into disjoint sub-intervals at \rotem{too many uses of "defined" in one sentence, also the rest of this sentence doesn't make sense}\alex{rephrased} a set of break-points $a = t_0 < t_1 < \dots < t_{\ell-d} = b$, where each polynomial piece is defined on $[t_j, t_{j+1}]$.
+It is well-known that spline functions of degree $d$ defined on $\ell-d+1$ break-points can be written as weighted sums of the celebrated B-Spline basis \citep[pp~87]{spline_guide} comprising of exactly $\ell$ functions.
+For brevity, we will not elaborate their explicit formula in this paper, and point out that it's available in a variety of standard scientific computing packages, e.g., the \texttt{scipy.interpolate.BSpline} class of the SciPy package \citep{scipy}.

+In this paper we concentrate on the cases of $d=2$ and $d=3$, which are \textit{quadratic} and \textit{cubic splines}, respectively, with uniformly spaced break-points.
+At this stage we assume that the values of our numerical field lie in a compact interval $[a, b]$, which we assume w.l.o.g is $[0, 1]$.
+We discuss the more generic cases in the following sub-section.
+A visual depiction of the cubic B-Spline basis with five break-points is illustrated in Figure \ref{fig:spline_basis}.

+The B-Spline basis is our proposed candidate for recommender systems for two reasons: computational efficiency, and approximation power.
+For efficiency, an important property of the B-Spline basis of degree $d$ is that at any point only $1+d$ basis functions are non-zero.
+Thus, regardless of the number of basis functions $\ell$ we use, computing the model's output remains efficient, since the reduction described in \figref{fig:field_reduction} requires a weighted sum of only $1+d$ vectors, regardless of the size of the basis.